 This passage above must be one of the most abused and misunderstood passages in the entire Bible.
 It is regularly used to deny communion to those who need and it is frightening to 10 year olds.
 As we will see, it is one of the most liberating scriptures in the Bible, yet many believers are condemned by it.
 Doesn’t this seem a bit odd to you?
 Afterall, this passage was written by the same apostle who said, “there is now no condemnation to those who are in Christ Jesus.”
 So what’s going on here?
 Did Paul have a change of heart?
 Is he now saying that God will condemn us if we partake of communion in an unworthy manner?
 No he is not.

 For if we would judge (diakrino) ourselves, we should not be judged (krino).
 But when we are judged (krino), we are chastened of the Lord, that we should not be condemned (katakrino) with the world.
 (KJV)

 If you click on the Greek words italicized above, you will see that diakrino and krino mean to distinguish and decide, while katakrino means to give judgment against or condemn.
-In other words, the only time Paul refers to explicitly bad judgment (the condemning, punishing kind) in this passage, is when he is referring to the world and not the Corinthian Christians.
+In other words, the only time Paul refers to explicitly bad judgment (the condemning, punishing kind) in this passage, is when he is referring to those who condemn themselves through unbelief and not the Corinthian Christians.
 (What about when he says “we are judged by the Lord”?
 See this post.)
 Contrary to what you’ve heard, this is not about Christians examining themselves to see whether they’re worthy of communion and Paul never says we damn ourselves by taking it in an unworthy manner.